How did some countries manage to achieve a very low covid-19 prevalence?

 In the case of the highly infectious coronavirus, even the idea of “protecting the high-risk groups” has turned out to be very difficult, if not impossible, in a high-prevalence environment.
 This is shown by the fact that in many Western countries, about 50% of deaths occurred in nursing homes.

 In terms of economic impact, IMF data clearly shows that the harder and longer a lockdown, the stronger the economic contraction.
 However, most lockdowns occurred in response to an already high infection rate due to late border control.
 The economic impact moreover depends on the structure of an economy (e.g. the importance of the tourism and export industries).

 Once the coronavirus has become widespread in a country, the single most effective measure to reduce severe illness and deaths appears to be large-scale early and prophylactic treatment.

 The question of covid prevalence is different from the question of covid mortality.
 The latter depends mostly on demographics and possibly on genetic, immunological and lifestyle factors.

 Many Western countries and Russia show high-prevalence and high-mortality.
 Many African countries and India show high-prevalence but low-mortality.
 Countries like Vietnam and Cambodia show low-prevalence and (likely) low-mortality.
-Countries like Japan and Taiwan show low-prevalence but (probably) high-mortality, although likely not as high as Western countries.
+Countries like Japan and Taiwan show low-prevalence but (probably) high-mortality, although likely not as high as in Western countries.